Masten Space Systems: Xeus

 Xeus (pronounced Zeus) was a vertical-landing, vertical-takeoff lunar lander demonstrator.
-Xeus consisted of a Centaur upper stage (from United Launch Alliance) with RL-10 main engine to which four Katana vertical thrusters have been added.
+Xeus consisted of a Centaur upper stage (from United Launch Alliance) with RL10 main engine to which four Katana vertical thrusters have been added.
 Production Xeus was estimated to be able to land on the Moon with up to 14 tonnes (revised to 10 tonnes) payload when using the expendable version or 5 tonnes payload when using the reusable version.

 The damaged Centaur on the demonstrator Xeus limited it to Earth flights.
 The production versions would have to have been manufacturing fault free and certified for space operations.
 Human rating might also have been needed.
 United Launch Alliance, supplier of the Centaur, referred to Xeus as an abbreviation for eXperimental Enhanced Upper Stage.
 Further details of the proposed design were given in the paper "Experimental Enhanced Upper Stage (XEUS): An affordable large lander system".

 Each of the Katanas used on a Xeus lander were likely to produce 3500 lbf when performing a horizontal touchdown.
 In December 2012, Masten demonstrated their all-aluminum 2800 lbf regeneratively-cooled engine, the KA6A.

 The talk in this video announced the Xeus and also showed NASA's Space Exploration Vehicle rover with its two astronauts as a possible payload for the XEUS.

 On 30 April 2014, the NASA announced that Masten Space Systems was one of the three companies selected for the Lunar CATALYST initiative.
 NASA signed an unfunded Space Act Agreement (SAA) with Masten in September 2014.
 The SAA lasts until August 2017, has 22 milestones and calls for "End-to-end demonstration of hardware and software that enables a commercial lander on the Moon."

 In December 2015, United Launch Alliance (ULA) were planning to upgrade the XEUS's main body from a Centaur Upper Stage to the Advanced Cryogenic Evolved Stage (ACES) which they were developing, significantly increasing the payload.
 Masten Space intended to incorporate experience from developing the XL family of cargo landers into the XEUS family of landers.

 In August 2016, ULA's president and CEO said ULA intended to human rate both the Vulcan and ACES.

-XEUS was cancelled in July 2018.